SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 The chapter on Slang VM generation presents machine dependent optimizations such as interpreter threading and autolocalization.

 A section of this chapter is dedicated to message sends: the most important instruction in the Pharo programming language and in many object-oriented languages.
-Message-sends, as similar as they may look to statically-bound function calls, must implement late-bound execution.
+Message sends, as similar as they may look to statically-bound function calls, must implement late-bound execution.
-Sending a message requires looking up the corresponding method up in the receiver class hierarchy, which is one of the most common operations in Pharo, and one of the most complex and expensive too.
+Sending a message requires looking up the corresponding method in the receiver's class hierarchy, which is one of the most common operations in Pharo, and one of the most complex and expensive too.
 One simple way to cope with such costs are global lookup caches.